Chickens & Roosters

 Phoenix is sponsored by Sara from Padova.

-Cocco is a former layer hen who was helped to freedom by a couple of activists.
-She has been living at Ippoasi since she was little and she has always been one of the most curious of all the chickens and loves to follow around whoever is cleaning the chicken house, pecking the feet every now and again.
+Cocco is an ex layer hen who was helped to rescue by a couple of activists.
+She’s been living at Ippoasi since she was little and she’s definitely among the most curious ones and loves to watch the volunteers cleaning the chicken coop closely.